Narashiman-K/PSPDFKit-SinppingAnnotation/README.md

 ## About

 This project allows you to snip annotations in PDFs using PSPDFKit.
+It basically acts as a snipping tool in windows, but for annotations in PDF.

 ## Author